-Huawei ban puts South Korea in a familiar place - caught between the U.S. and China | MarketScreener
+Huawei ban puts South Korea in a familiar place: caught between the U.S. and China | MarketScreener

 Memories are still fresh in South Korea of how damaging retaliation by Beijing can be.

-Angry over Seoul's decision to deploy a U.S. THAAD anti-missile defence system in 2016 to counter North Korea, China informally banned group tours to South Korea and suspended construction projects by retail giant Lotte.
+Angry over Seoul's decision to deploy a U.S. THAAD anti-missile defense system in 2016 to counter North Korea, China informally banned group tours to South Korea and suspended construction projects by retail giant Lotte.

 Samsung's smart phone market share in China halved in 2017 from a year earlier, according to Strategy Analytics.
 Hyundai Motor's sales plummeted by one-third as a result of the missile dispute.